wenjie015/wenjie015.github.io/_pages/about.md

 For more information
 ------
-More info about Jie Wen can be found in [CV](https://wenjie015.github.io/cv/).
+More info about me can be found in [CV](https://wenjie015.github.io/cv/).